georgespatton/fv-web-ui/FirstVoicesPublisher/README.md

 ## ToDo
 * Move Custom Order logic/operations from this module
+* Ensure that the only purpose of publisher is to handle Workspace->Sections syncing, other operations (e.g. UpdateVisibility) should be done in Operations.

 ## Notes
 * FirstVoices publishing logic expands on the existing Nuxeo publishing logic.